-Two new sex surveys published their findings this week—giving us a glimpse of what goes on the between the sheets of our fellow Americans.
+Two sex surveys were published that give a glimpse of what goes on the between the sheets of Americans.

-Consumer Reports interviewed 1,000 people between ages 18 and 75 about the frequency of and satisfaction with their sex lives.
-Working Mother conducted a separate survey of 500 readers—and presumed working moms—about the amount and quality of their time in the sack.
+Consumer Reports interviewed 1,000 people between ages 18 and 75 about the frequency and satisfaction with their sex lives.
+And Working Mother conducted a separate survey of 500 readers, and presumed working moms, about the amount of time and quality experiences in the sack.

-93 percent of Working Mother respondents are attracted to their husbands "at least some of the time."
+- 93 percent are attracted to their husbands "at least some of the time."

-80 percent of Consumer Reports respondents said the recession hasn't reduced their sex drive.
+- 80 percent said the recession didn't reduce their sex drive.

-45 percent of the Consumer Reports bunch has, at least once, planned a time to have sex with a partner.
+- 45 percent have, at least once, planned a time to have sex with a partner.

-30 percent of people who have turned down sex in the last year did so because they were busy taking care of "children and pets."
+- 30 percent who have turned down sex in the last year did so because they were busy taking care of "children and pets."

-And, finally, 66 percent of men and 58 percent of women Consumer Reports surveyed are satisfied with their sex lives.
+- 66 percent of men and 58 percent of women are satisfied with their sex lives.

 Apparently, people want good sex but have become apathetic that they'll get it.